Pillow: Lifespan, maintenance and waste management

-The normal lifespan of a pillow is two to four years.
-Condition of the pillow can be determined by checking for lumps or folding it in order to see if stays in that shape.
+The normal lifespan of a typical western pillow is two to four years.
+Condition of the pillow can be determined by checking for lumps or folding it in order to see if it stays in that shape.
 Replacement is recommended for sanitary reasons.
 All types of pillow covers should be laundered periodically since they are the part that is in contact with a person's body.
 Pillows accumulate dust and microbes among the fill, even when washable pillows are washed.
 Manufacturers recommend tumble-drying for fifteen minutes every week to freshen them up, and for the heat to kill dust mites.
 Charities in most countries will not accept used pillows due to hygiene regulations.
 While some animal shelters accept forms of bedding, most reject donation of used pillows due to the mess they can cause.

 Recycling of pillows, like most textile and bedding items, is expensive and has poor yield.
 As such, few are recycled and most end up in landfills.
 Their light weight means that they make up a low proportion of household waste by mass.
 Most of the few pillows collected for recycling are sent to India and Pakistan and used as low-cost bedding, or in South East Asia, co-mingled with other textiles to manufacture cheap bedding.